liu-kan/gfm-rag/README.md

   </p>
 </div>

-The GFM-RAG is the first graph foundation powered RAG pipeline that combines the power of graph neural networks to reason over knowledge graphs and retrieve relevant documents for question answering.
+The GFM-RAG is the first graph foundation model-powered RAG pipeline that combines the power of graph neural networks to reason over knowledge graphs and retrieve relevant documents for question answering.

 ![](docs/images/intro.png)